causefx/iDashboard-PHP/README.md

 Open up the index.php file once everything is uploaded.
 The script will install and copy the default template over.

-Now you can goto settings and change the tabs to whatever you like in whatever order and change your password.
+Now you can goto settings [Password is iCauseFX] and change the tabs to whatever you like in whatever order and change your password.

 Once the cookie expires you will need to login again